Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Mývatn Nature Baths

-Less crowded but just as pretty, these hot springs are right by Lake Mývatn.
+Less crowded than the Blue Lagoon, but just as pretty, these hot springs are right by Lake Mývatn.
 The water's packed with minerals and supposed to be great for your skin.
 Plus, the views of the volcanic stuff around are unreal—it feels like a natural spa day.

 Pro tip: Bring warm clothes for after.
 Go late afternoon for sunset vibes, and don't forget your phone for pics!
 Secure your tickets in advance.